In search of Kenya's Big Five

-Day Two: Journey to Samburu National Reserve
+Day Three: Journey to Samburu National Reserve

 Enjoy lunch, and take in the beauty of rugged Samburu, home to an array of wildlife including elephant, cheetah, leopard, crocodile, reticulated giraffe, blue-legged Somali ostrich and the 'giraffe-necked' gerenuk gazelle.
 Go in search of these local residents on your first game drive this afternoon, then return to the lodge in time for dinner and a first night under the starlit Kenyan sky.

-Day Three: Enjoy game drives in Samburu
+Day Four: Enjoy game drives in Samburu

 Enjoy a day exploring the reserve.
 Set off on morning and afternoon game drives, choosing either to return to the lodge for lunch or to spend the full day out and take a packed lunch with you.

 Day Five: Travel through the Rift Valley to Lake Nakuru National Park

 Settle in for a spectacular journey today, as we travel via Kenya's highest town, Nyahururu (formerly Thompson's Falls), en route to the Great Rift Valley.
 By lunchtime we'll arrive in Lake Nakuru National Park, set around the picturesque shores of the soda lake.
 Look out for grazing black and white rhino, Rothschild giraffe, buffalo and leopard, as well as an array of colourful birdlife on this afternoon's game drive, then enjoy a relaxing evening at Lake Nakuru Lodge.